 Photo of Peter B. Hutt II Peter B. Hutt II

-Peter Hutt represents government contractors in a range of complex investigation, litigation, and compliance matters, including False Claims Act and fraud investigations and litigation, compliance with accounting, cost, and pricing requirements, and contract claims and disputes.
+Peter Hutt represents government contractors in False Claims Act and fraud matters, and accounting, cost, and pricing disputes and counseling matters.

-Peter Hutt represents government contractors in a range of complex investigation, litigation, and compliance matters, including False Claims Act and fraud investigations and litigation, compliance with accounting, cost, and pricing requirements, and contract claims and disputes.
+Peter Hutt represents government contractors in False Claims Act and fraud matters, and accounting, cost, and pricing disputes and counseling matters.

-Peter also represents clients in a wide range of accounting, cost, and pricing matters, as well as other contract and grant matters.
-He is experienced in addressing issues concerning pensions and post-retirement benefits, contract formation, TINA and defective pricing, claims and terminations, contract financing, price reduction clauses, subcontracting and supply chain compliance, specialty metals compliance, and small business and DBE compliance.
-He has litigated significant cost, accounting, and contract breach matters in the Court of Federal Claims and the Armed Services Board of Contract Appeals.
+Peter also represents contractors and grantees in accounting, cost, and pricing matters, and other contract and grant matters.
+He has addressed issues concerning pensions and post-retirement benefits; TINA and defective pricing; alleged CAS violations; cost accounting practice changes; alleged charging of unallowable and expressly unallowable costs; terminations; contract financing; price reduction clause issues; subcontracting and supply chain compliance; specialty metals compliance; and small business and DBE compliance.
+He has litigated cost, accounting, and contract breach matters in the Court of Federal Claims and the ASBCA.

-Peter is recognized for his work both in government contracts and in False Claims Act disputes by Chambers USA, which notes that he is “whip-sharp, wicked smart and will advocate to the hilt for his clients.”
-Chambers also notes that “Peter brings a lot of thoughtfulness and creativity to cases.
-He is extremely clear in his communications and very responsive.”
+Peter is recognized for his work both in False Claims Act and government contract disputes by Chambers USA, which notes that “He is absolutely outstanding.
+He is thoughtful and client-focused.”
+Chambers also notes that “Peter’s judgment and problem solving ability is unique.
+He is a very good False Claims Act lawyer.”